-- The PI must be affiliated with a college, university, research facility, school district, or cultural institution that is willing to serve as the fiscal agent if the grant is awarded.
-Research Grant proposals from individuals are not eligible.
+- The PI must be affiliated with a college, university, school district, non-profit research facility, or non-profit cultural institution that is willing to serve as the fiscal agent if the grant is awarded.
+The Spencer Foundation does not award grants directly to individuals.

 - Proposals are accepted from the U.S. and internationally, however all proposals must be submitted in English and budgets must be proposed in U.S. Dollars.

 - PIs and Co-PIs may only hold one active research grant from the Spencer Foundation at a time.
-Simultaneous submissions to Spencer from PIs and Co-PIs are discouraged due to this policy.
+Simultaneous submissions to the Foundation from PIs and Co-PIs are discouraged due to this policy.

 Proposals are accepted at any time; there are no deadlines.

-Step 1 - Registration: The PI must register and create a profile by clicking on the link below and then clicking the “Register Here” button.
+Step 1: Registration: If the scholar serving as the PI on the project has never accessed the Spencer Foundation online system, they must register and create a profile by clicking on the link below and then clicking the “Register Here” button.

-Answers to frequently asked questions about applying for a research grant from the Spencer Foundation can be found by clicking on our Research FAQ page.
-If you have any additional questions regarding the proposal submission process, please feel free to contact Kathryn Gray, Program Administrator, at email@example.com or 312-274-6509.
+Click here for our Research FAQ page where you will find answers to frequently asked questions about applying for a research grant from the Spencer Foundation.
+If you have any additional questions regarding the proposal submission process, please feel free to contact Kathryn Gray, Program Administrator, at firstname.lastname@example.org or 312-274-6509.